OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 Using async communication ensures that services keep working when another service is down for maintenance.

 The services need to be loosely coupled.
 A change in one should not need to result in an immediate change in another service.
-Data transfer objects can be published by a service in the form of avro schema's so other services can create their own implementation in a language agnostic way.
+Data transfer objects (DTO) can be published by a service in the form of avro schema's so other services can create their own implementation in a language agnostic way.
-Database objects should never be shared between services!!
-If the same data is needed in another service the data should be published and consumed by the other service.
+Database objects should never be shared between services, use DTO's!!
+If the same data is needed in another service the data should be published by the service responsible for this data and consumed by the other service(s).

 It might be needed in the future to create a new iteration of a service that branches off into its own repository.
 For instance during the pilot phase of a project we create a new service and later create another service with the production code.